MicroGridsPy/MicroGridsPy/README.md

 ### Description

-The porpuse of this page is to serve as a permanent repository of the paper:
+The purpuse of this page is to serve as a permanent repository of the paper:

 "A two-stage linear programming optimization framework for isolated hybrid microgrids in a rural context: the case study of the “El Espino” community."